wtechgo/vidhop-android/readme.md

 ## Installation

 1. Install [F-Droid](https://f-droid.org/), an open-source version of Google Play Store.
-   Your browser will ask permission to install the .apk from unknown sources, in this case that is F-Droid which fine.
+   Your browser will ask permission to install the .apk from unknown sources, in this case that is F-Droid which is fine.
    Grant your browser the permission.
 2. Install [Termux](https://f-droid.org/en/packages/com.termux/) from F-Droid on Android.
    You'll get the same notification as before, only this time the unknown source is Termux, grant it.